 - 18k cubemap stereoscopic 360 panorama

 In the following years there was an explosion of 360VR work being done despite its obvious limitations compared to real-time VR.
 Nevertheless my interest in the format continued and I created 360VR tours using sound, and gaze activated hotspots.
 These simple scripted packages would run on OTOYS ORBX media player.
 Around this time John Carmack who was focused on the format described it as ‘the highest fidelity content currently available for any VR headset’.
 One very interesting niche bit of tech that came out of the OTOY/Carmack camp were ‘VR vines’.
 This was a hacky format that allowed huge 18k cubemaps to be spooled off the mobile devices memory at 60fps without the need for a codec.
 The technology was notable because 360 video has hard limits to resolution which are far too blurry for a headset.
 These days most 360 work is static and packaged into a tour format for online use.

 At the same time Samsung released the next Gear VR headset they also released a fantastic little 360 camera called the Gear 360.
 With a resolution of 8k the images were decent in a headset so I decided to get another Gear 360 and mount them on a plate 6.5cm apart.
 Shooting with this rig allows me to capture pseudo-stereo images with a real sense of being there when viewed in a headset.

 - Pair of Gear 360 cameras for stereo photography

 Typical stereoscopic 180 degree photo from the rig.

-Using a rig like this is great for personal shots, but the resolution isnt high enough for professional content sadly.
-Despite this the format has a number of major advantages over a traditional panoramic capture such as shooting with a single click, and costing £100 for two original gear 360s!
+Using a rig like this is great for personal shots, and the format has a number of major advantages over a traditional panoramic capture such as shooting with a single click, and costing £100 for two original gear 360s!